FukudaBQ/Game2/Game2/ReadMe.txt

 2. you can press 5 for portalA and 6 for portalB
 3. ONly both Portal A and B are thrown can you use the portal
 4. Thrown protal will be cleared by the dragon after you left the rooom.
 So Do Not try to use portal to transmit yourself between room
+5. auto detection will prevent Link to be transferred if Link would be replaced in a invalid position.